fadibenz/common-crawl-filtering/writeup.md

 ## Filtering Common Crawl (CC):

+### Design Philosophy

+The goal of this pipeline is to isolate high-quality, English, non-redundant, and safe documents from raw Common Crawl, preserving only what’s worth training on.
+Each filter is modular, well-logged, and reversible, enabling future iterations and ablations.

 ### Inspecting CC:

 I downloaded sample files as WARC and WET to get an idea of what a random